Trump Campaign Store Selling Obama ‘Spy’ Shirt

 — Jeff Dicks (@hoosierfan0814) April 17, 2019

-The “spying” accusation has also at times centered around the FISA wiretaps that were obtained for Carter Page, a somewhat obscure foreign policy advisor in the early stages of Trump’s campaign.
+The “spying” accusation has also at times centered around the FISA wiretaps that were obtained for Carter Page, a somewhat obscure foreign policy adviser in the early stages of Trump’s campaign.
 However, FISA warrants against Page had been sought as early as 2014, before Trump was running for president, and continued after he left the campaign.

-Also, there was a secret FBI counterintellgence investigation into Russian inteference in the 2016 election on behalf of Trump, known as Operation Crossfire Hurricane, but such investigations are not generally referred to as “spying” in any meaningful sense.
+Also, there was a secret FBI counterintelligence investigation into Russian interference in the 2016 election on behalf of Trump, known as Operation Crossfire Hurricane, but such investigations are not generally referred to as “spying” in any meaningful sense.

 In Congressional testimony last week, Attorney General William Barr said that he believed “spying did occur” against the Trump campaign, per The Guardian.
-The attorney general, however, did not ellaborate on what he meant by the accusation.
-Democrats criticized Barr’s statement.
+The attorney general, however, did not elaborate on what he meant by the accusation.
+Democrats have since criticized Barr’s statement.